Seven-dimensional cross product: Relation to the octonions

-The space R ⊕ V with this multiplication is then isomorphic to the octonions.
+The space $\mathbb{R}\oplus V$ with this multiplication is then isomorphic to the octonions.

 The cross product only exists in three and seven dimensions as one can always define a multiplication on a space of one higher dimension as above, and this space can be shown to be a normed division algebra.
 By Hurwitz's theorem such algebras only exist in one, two, four, and eight dimensions, so the cross product must be in zero, one, three or seven dimensions.
 The products in zero and one dimensions are trivial, so non-trivial cross products only exist in three and seven dimensions.